CyberFlameGO/svnpython/PCbuild8/readme.txt

 interfere with each other.

-When using the Debug setting, the output files have a _d added to their name:  python26_d.dll, python_d.exe, parser_d.pyd, and so on.
+When using the Debug setting, the output files have a _d added to their name:  python25_d.dll, python_d.exe, parser_d.pyd, and so on.

+Profile guided Optimization:

 There are two special configurations for the pythoncore project and the solution.
 These are PGIRelease and PGORelease.
-They are for createing profile-guided optimized versions of python.dll.
+They are for creating profile-guided optimized versions of python.dll.
 The former creates the instrumented binaries, and the latter runs python.exe with the instrumented python.dll on the performance testsuite, and creates a new, optimized, python.dll in PCBuild8\Win32\PGORelease, or in the x64 folder.
 Note that although we can cross-compile x64 binaries on a 32 bit machine, we cannot create the PGO binaries, since they require actually running the code.

+To create the PGO binaries, first build the Release configuration, then build the PGIRelease configuration and finally build the PGORelease configuration.
+The last stage can take a while to complete as the testsuite runs.
+Note that the profile runs are stored in files such as Win32\PGIRelease\pythoncore\python25!1.pgc which may need to be cleared for fresh builds.

 SUBPROJECTS
 -----------